telerik/reporting-docs/knowledge-base/how-to-use-multivalue-report-parameter-in-a-sql-query.md

     SELECT * from HumanResources.Department
     WHERE (COALESCE(@SelectedValues,Null) IS NULL) OR DepartmentID IN (@SelectedValues)
     ```
-    On configuring s SqlDataSource component with the above Text command, you can map directly the @SelectedValues SQL parameter to a multivalue report parameter - [SqlDataSource Wizard](../sqldatasource-wizard) (step 4).
+    On configuring SqlDataSource component with the above Text command, you can map directly the @SelectedValues SQL parameter to a multivalue report parameter - [SqlDataSource Wizard](../sqldatasource-wizard) (step 4).

     >Note
     > </br>